When I shared my Fall training plan with you, I’d mentioned that I was hoping to switch up my diet to support a quicker race pace.

 Yield: 2 breakfast bakes

-- 1/4 cup egg whites, 1 egg, or 1 flax egg (1 tbsp freshly ground flax mixed with 3 tbsp water)
+- 1/4 cup egg whites, 1 egg, or 1 flax egg (1 tablespoon freshly ground flax mixed with 3 tablespoon water)

 - 1/4 cup raw lemon pudding

-- 2 tbsp non-dairy milk – I used unsweetened almond milk
+- 2 tablespoon non-dairy milk – I used unsweetened almond milk

 - 1/4 cup light or green buckwheat flour